TatuLund/vaadin-create23/README.md

 The following commercial products are used.

-- Vaadin 8.30.0.
+- Vaadin 8.30.1.
 The application uses some features it provides.
 (The latest free version 8.14.3)
   - Eager UI cleanup
   - Binder: change tracking
   - Binder: draft saving
   - Grid: read only state
   - Grid: accessible navigation mode
   - ValoMenu: improved API
+  - ChartElement: For testing StatsView
-- Vaadin Charts in stats dashboard view
+- Vaadin Charts in the stats dashboard view
 - TestBench and TestBench UI Unit Test add-on for testing
 - AppSecKit for SBOM vulnerability analysis

 ## Building and running the application